pbies/eml-parser/README.md

 ## Getting Started

 1. Download the script
+2. Put the script in a folder
-2. Save selected messages from Thunderbird to one folder
+3. Save selected messages from Thunderbird to subfolder "in"
-3. Put the script in that folder
 4. Run the script
+5. The result is in "out" subfolder

 ### Prerequisites